 If you’re one of the roughly 25 million people who have been diagnosed with asthma, it’s only natural that you’d want to seek out home remedies to help you manage your condition on your own.
 This respiratory illness can interfere with daily activities and there is no cure known.
 So what’s a sufferer to do?

 While none of these options can cure your asthma, some sufferers report that they may help alongside manage your condition when used in conjunction with the medications your doctor prescribes.
-The science is still out, and some herbal solutions may actually lower the effectiveness of your prescribed medications, so be sure to talk to your doctor before trying any new method of treatment.
+The science is still out, and some herbal solutions may actually lower the effectiveness of your prescribed medications, so be sure to talk to your doctor before trying any new method of treatment, including the following:

 - Herbs such as echinacea, ginger, turmeric and garlic